ASTR 1210 (O'Connell) Study Guide 16

 Surface: easily visible since CO2 is transparent.
-Has been Has been explored in ever increasing detail by Earth-bound telescopes and by
+Has been explored in ever increasing detail by Earth-bound telescopes and by

 - Mars' orbital ellipticity (10%) implies a large variation in its orbit.
 See diagram at right.
 (Click for a different

 - When brightest, Mars is a very conspicuous, red-pink object (hence its association with the God of War).
 Mars can be brighter than